 Characteristics of Anise Myrtle Essential Oil

-Watery, strong, pleasant licorice or anise aroma.
+Watery, strong, with a pleasant licorice or anise aroma.

-School of Biomedicial Sciences, Charles Sturt University, Australia studied the antibacterial activity of Syzygium anisata and demonstrated activity against some bacteria including Candida albicans and Staphylococcus aureus .
+School of Biomedicial Sciences, Charles Sturt University, Australia, studied the antibacterial activity of Syzygium anisata and demonstrated activity against some bacteria including Candida albicans and Staphylococcus aureus .

 Extraction and Farming Method of Anise Myrtle Essential Oil

 Anise Myrtle essential oil is extracted via steam distillation of the stems and branches.
 Anise Myrtle is grown in plantations around northern New South Wales, these plantations were actually planted for the herb or bush tucker markets until the ‘rediscovery’ of its unique essential oil.